surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/cliFunctionalTest/TC-SRV-0008.case.md

 ### Description

-- Ensure the `scan` command runs successfully with all required flags.
+- Validate that the `surveilr capturable-exec --help` command correctly displays usage information and available options for Capturable Executables (CE) maintenance utilities.

 ### Test Steps

 1. Open a terminal or command prompt.
-2. Execute `surveilr scan --target server1 --mode quick`.
+2. Run the command `surveilr capturable-exec --help`.
-3. Observe the CLI output.
+3. Observe the console output.
-4. Close the terminal.
+4. Verify that help content and command descriptions for CE tools are displayed.

 ### Expected Result

-- CLI accepts flags and executes scan successfully, displaying results.
+- The CLI should display help information detailing available subcommands and options related to Capturable Executables maintenance.